 App # Agency Program Name 2022 Award 2023 Request 2023 HSC Recomm. % of Ask 2024 Rec. +4.7% COLA Program Description and HSC Rationale 11 LifeWire Emergency and Transitional Shelter (HSH Apartments) \$103,524 \$412,100 \$103,524 25.1% \$108,390 LifeWire's confidential emergency shelter, My Sister's Home (MSH), and confidential transitional shelter, My Friend's Place (MFP), will relocate to our new facility, the HSH Apartments, in December 2022.
 Developed through our Hope Starts Here Campaign, this site is owned and managed by LifeWire.
 It will increase the capacity of the programs by 25%, increase accessible units by 9, and provide the area's only transitional apartments for DV survivors with substance abuse who are parenting.
-The HSC recommends partial funding of this request because there are not enough funds available to fully fund the request while also serving the continuum of human services.
-Agency is able to apply for additional funding through the Housing Stability Program.
+The HSC recommends flat funding.
+Because this program is eligible for funding through the Housing Stability Program, it needs only flat funding from the general fund.
 14 The Sophia Way Helen's Place \$183,703 \$450,000 \$150,000 33.3% \$157,050 Helen's Place is a combined emergency shelter and day center located in Kirkland.
 We provide 24/7/365 services for 40 unduplicated women daily.
 Women experiencing homelessness have access to showers, laundry, computers, hot meals, and the sleeping area.
 Most importantly, clients connect with a case manager to identify their goals and create a plan for moving out of homelessness.
 In addition, women have access to mental health professionals for assessment and counseling services.
 The HSC recommends partial funding of this request because there are not enough funds available to fully fund the request while also serving the continuum of human services.
-9 Shelter I Subtotal \$1,155,434 \$2,072,100 \$1,003,524 \$1,050,690 or numeri services.
-Hor nelessness Crisis I Response: Shelter II 6 Congregations for the Homeless Rotating Shelter \$85,306 \$75,000 \$75,000 100.0% \$78,525 The Rotating Shelter (RS) is a men's overnight shelter operating from 6 pm - 8am for up 30 men each night who are experiencing homelessness.
+Shelter I Subtotal \$1,155,434 \$2,072,100 \$1,003,524 \$1,050,690 Hor nelessness Crisis Response: Shelter П 6 Congregations for the Homeless Rotating Shelter \$85,306 \$75,000 \$75,000 100.0% \$78,525 The Rotating Shelter (RS) is a men's overnight shelter operating from 6 pm - 8am for up 30 men each night who are experiencing homelessness.
 The RS provides supportive services; case management, addiction support, healthy community support, etc. to help men navigate to stability.
 This is the only recovery-based shelter where men can address addiction issues and find sobriety and stability.
 The HSC recommends full funding for this request.